glutesha/counter-modbus-node/README.md

 ![Diagram](diagram.png)
 ## Configure, build, upload
+First of all, clone the project properly using ```git clone https://github.com/glutesha/counter-modbus-node --recursive```.
 To configure the project, rename the ```secrets-template.h``` file to ```secrets.h``` and put in your wifi credentials and server hostname.
 You can also configure your hardware preferences in the ```config.h``` file.
 To build and upload the project, install [PlatformIO](https://platformio.org/) and run ```pio run -t upload``` in the project folder.
 ## But why upload this to github, if the project it depends on is currently in development?